fabioseno/contacts-poc/README.md

 2) iOS is updating an existing contact in the mobile contacts which has the same name and surname even though the operation was to create a new contact on the API.
 It appears to be an iOS behaviour.

 3) There is no way to remove a phone number, email or address on an existing device contact.
 The workaround seems to be cloning the existing contact and saving the new one with the updated information.

+4) There are some apps that creates entries on the Instant Messaging (IM) fields (CamCard app, for instance).
+When clicking on the field, CamCard app opens as it would work when implementing app depp linking.
+Could't implement the same behaviour using Cordova Contacts and Cordova Deeplinks.